tim273/scanner_pi/README.md

 My goal with this was to create as close to an all-in-one solution as possible, where there was only one thing to plugin and it is fairly portable.

-## Step One Parts List Shopping Cart
+## Step One: Parts List Shopping Cart

 Here are a list of parts you'll need, some of these things can be obtained at Microcenter for lower prices so if you have one near you, check there first.